glassroom/heinsen_tree/README.md

 ### Example: Using Levenshtein Distance to Make Predictions

-Here, we predict the top k allowed paths that have the smallest [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to each naively predicted path in the batch.
-The possible classes at each level of depth in a path are fixed, so we can compute Levenshtein distance efficiently by summing elementwise differences between paths in parallel:
+Here, we predict the top k ancestral paths that have the smallest [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to each naively predicted path in the batch.
+The possible classes at each level of depth are fixed, so we can compute Levenshtein distance efficiently by summing elementwise differences between paths in parallel:

 ```python
 k = 5